How to Love Your Mother to Death

 I learned to be patient.
 As women, we tend to have a commanding presence and assume responsibility for everything.
 This way, we don’t have to wait for anyone or anything.
 We can do it ourselves and make sure the task is done right to our liking.
 It may sound strange, but my mother taught me to be patient with her life transition.
 It was difficult and challenging.
 She taught me to be patient with the caregivers who helped me care for her because their routines and strategies for care differed from mine.
 Even in death, she taught me to be patient with those who arranged her travel to her final resting place in Dallas.

 As mothers, we never stop teaching our children, in life and in death.
-This is the first Mother’s Day I will ever spend without my mother.
-And I am so aware that I am my mother’s daughter -- and I always will be.
+I am so aware that I am my mother’s daughter -- and I always will be.

 |Ask Ms. Vicki Family and Spouse|